imliuyzh/fabflix/README.md

 <img src="demo.gif">

 # Fabflix
+A Java EE web application with high scalability allowing customers to search and purchase over 20,000 movies with the response time under 500ms.
+It also allows employees to add new records for stars and movies through a XML file or a front end interface.
 Please visit the [wiki](https://github.com/imliuyzh/fabflix/wiki) for more information about this project.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Alternatively, you can always use the link above to run the application.